iamrdn/notes/_posts/2018-01-25-when-should-not-use-google-stackoverflow.markdown

 ---
-title:  "When to not use Google or StackOverflow! in coding"
+title:  "When to not use Google or StackOverflow in coding!"
 tags:
   - google
   - stackOverflow